 We will harvest the tubers and keep the best (selection) and eliminate the least promising (rogueing).
 After harvest, the most promising varieties will be distributed as tubers for further evaluation to GOB members under the OSSI pledge.

 GOB members will join in the second round of selection by

 - applying selection pressure by eliminating very low yielding, weak growing, disease susceptible plants from the population;

-- following harvest, returning 3 thumb-sized tubers of the best, highest yielding selections to GOB for further evaluation;
+- following harvest, if requested, returning 3 thumb-sized tubers of the best, highest yielding selections to GOB for further evaluation;

 - recording and feeding back all the information on the crop(s) they grow and select, through a framework and tools we will provide.

 The returned material will be multiplied and evaluated against existing varieties for several seasons.
 GOB members with sufficient space will also be able to take part in this third round.